Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Benny Hinn is yet another in a long line of Tele-evangelists who preach that God does not want His people to want for anything in this life and, if they do, they are somehow lacking.
 However, it seems that his teachings are wackier than most.
 For example,

 he once taught that the Trinity is actually nine persons, because each member of the Trinity--Father, Son, Holy Spirit--is also a Trinity - that God talks to him more frequently than he talked to Moses, that a man rose from the dead in his presence, while another turned into a snake, that angels come to his bedroom to speak to him.

 He is also master of exaggeration claiming he once "preached at an all-girls Catholic school in Jerusalem in 1976 and "every single girl in that school got saved, including all the nuns."
 All the nuns who were at the only Catholic girls school in Jerusalem in 1976, and Father Dusind, who has overseen all religious instruction since 1955 said no Protestant preacher was ever let in to talk to the girls.
 And there was a similar story told of a Catholic hospital in Sault Ste.
 Marie, Ontario where Hinn claimed to have healed everyone there.
-And there is more, plenty more.
-The article on The Wittenburg Door is well worth reading.
 HERE

 Few, if any of the claimed miracles at Hinn's healing services have been verified.
 However they have been carefully orchestrated to have maximum emotional impact inducing the thousands who attend to dig deep into their pockets.

 And, like all the others, Benny Hinn has capitalized on his own teaching, living the kind of life that we usually associate with celebrities.